Gwill/cxwangyi.github.com/_posts/2013-03-05-use-google-libs-with-blade-on-mac-os-x.md

----
-layout: post
-title: "Use Google Libs with Blade on Mac OS X"
+# Use Google Libs with Blade on Mac OS X
-description: ""
-category:
-tags: []
----
-{% include JB/setup %}

 In this
 [article](http://cxwangyi.github.com/2013/02/22/use-blade-with-mac-os-x/),